-You can skip teak oil if you want to keep your teak furniture stunning, buttery-looking and strong.
-We recommend this water-based Teak Protector which maintains your furniture’s colour up to 4x as long as teak oils.
+You should skip teak oil if you want to keep your teak furniture stunning, buttery-looking and strong.
+For simple and easy teak furniture care, we recommend this water-based Teak Protector which maintains your furniture’s colour up to 4x as long as teak oils.

 5. Ketchup, Red Wine and Ash, No Problem

 If you frequently find yourself hosting the annual neighbourhood BBQ, you’ll know all about the dangers faced by your pristine teak furniture.
-Everything from waste and spillages to crayon stains can be avoided with the right precautions.
+Everything from waste and spillages to crayon stains can be avoided with the right teak furniture care precautions.

 Now whilst you can’t ask your guests not to use your furniture, you can protect it from garden party fallout with a quality teak sealer, such as this Teak Sealer Shield.

-No more sanding the stains away, simply use teak sealer shield and wipe your protected furniture with a damp cloth and it’ll be as pristine as the day you got it.
+No more sanding away grease stains on teak tables, simply use teak sealer shield and wipe your protected furniture with a damp cloth and it’ll be as pristine as the day you got it.